 - Azelaic Acid 15% gel: Azelaic acid is a well-liked ingredient over the counter, too, but for more serious cases of rosacea, dermatologists will prescribe a medicated dose of this antibacterial.
 "It is overall well tolerated and doesn’t cause the dryness or irritation that other acne topicals, including retinoids, do (so it’s great for sensitive and rosacea-prone skin)," Marchbein explains, noting that it is is FDA-approved for daily use.

 - Soolantra (aka Ivermectin): If your dermatologist thinks those aforementioned mites could be at the root of your rosacea, they might prescribe Soolantra (the brand name for Ivermectin).
-"This is an anti-inflammatory and anti-parasitic cream that works against the Demodex mite found in the oil glands and hair follicles in those with rosacea," Marchbein says, adding that it’s usually well-tolerated, and can help more with acne rosacea breakouts (papules and pustules) than with redness.
+"This is an anti-inflammatory and anti-parasitic cream that works against the Demodex mite found in the oil glands and hair follicles in those with rosacea," Marchbein says, adding that it’s usually well-tolerated, and may help more with acne rosacea breakouts (papules and pustules) than with redness.
 It is FDA approved for once daily use.

 - Low Dose Doxycycline: In Marchberin’s opinion, a low dose (40 mg daily) of doxycycline can help with both inflammatory breakouts and redness, and is the "gold standard for treating ocular rosacea."
 (Yes, you can get rosacea on your eyes, too).
 At this dose, it works as an anti-inflammatory rather than an antibacterial, and also reduces new blood vessel formation.